dm-group-Concert-Quest/concert-quest/README.md

 # Concert Quest
 Group project by Madelyn, Noel, and Trey (DevMountain students).

-Concert Quest is a user-friendly concert searching website where concert-goers can search and track their favorite artist, find their favorite artist's shows in their city, and purchase tickets.
+Concert Quest is a user-friendly concert searching website where concert-goers can search and track their favorite artist, find their favorite artist's shows in their city, and purchase ticket sources.

 ## Table of Contents
 * [Concert Quest](#concert-quest)